scala/scala/test/benchmarks/README.md

 This directory is used by the `bench` subproject of the Scala sbt build.
 It makes use of the [sbt plugin](https://github.com/ktoso/sbt-jmh) for [JMH](https://openjdk.java.net/projects/code-tools/jmh/).

-## Running a benchmark
+## About the benchmarks

-Benchmarks are built with the bootstrap compiler ("starr") using the library built from the `library` project ("quick").
+Benchmarks are built with the reference compiler ("starr") using the library built from the `library` project ("quick").
-If you want to test compiler changes you need to bootstrap with the new compiler.
+If you want to test compiler changes you need to bootstrap a new compiler.

-You'll then need to know the fully-qualified name of the benchmark runner class.
-The benchmarking classes are organized under `src/main/scala`, in the same package hierarchy as the classes that they test.
+The benchmarking classes are organized under `test/benchmarks/src/main/scala`, in the same package hierarchy as the classes that they test.

+The benchmarking classes use the same package hierarchy as the classes that they test in order to make it easy to expose members of the class under test in package-private scope, should that be necessary for benchmarking.

+There are two types of classes in the source directory: those suffixed `Benchmark`, and a few that are suffixed `Runner`.
+(The latter are described below, under "Custom runners".)

+## Running a normal benchmark

+Use `bench/Jmh/run` and provide the fully qualified name of the benchmark
+class:

+    bench/Jmh/run scala.collection.mutable.ListBufferBenchmark

+Results are printed to standard output.

+## Custom runners

+Some benchmarks have custom runners.
+A custom runner can be useful for setting appropriate JMH command options, and for processing the JMH results into files that can be read by other tools, such as Gnuplot.

-Assuming that we're benchmarking `scala.collection.mutable.OpenHashMap`, the benchmark runner would likely be named `scala.collection.mutable.OpenHashMapRunner`.
+Assuming that we're benchmarking `scala.collection.mutable.OpenHashMap`, the custom runner (if there is one) would likely be named `scala.collection.mutable.OpenHashMapRunner`.
-Using this example, one would simply run
+Using this example, one would run

-    bench/jmh:runMain scala.collection.mutable.OpenHashMapRunner
+    bench/Jmh/runMain scala.collection.mutable.OpenHashMapRunner

 in the Scala sbt build.

-The JMH results can be found under `../../target/jmh-results/` (i.e. the main Scala build's `target`, not the one that contains the benchmark class files). `jmh-results` gets deleted on an sbt `bench/clean`, so you should copy these files out of `target` if you wish to preserve them.
+Custom runner results are written to `../../target/jmh-results/` (i.e. the main Scala build's `target`, not the one that contains the benchmark class files). `jmh-results` gets deleted on an sbt `bench/clean`, so you should copy these files out of `target` if you wish to preserve them.

-## Creating a benchmark and runner

-The benchmarking classes use the same package hierarchy as the classes that they test in order to make it easy to expose, in package scope, members of the class under test, should that be necessary for benchmarking.

-There are two types of classes in the source directory: those suffixed `Benchmark` and those suffixed `Runner`.
-The former are benchmarks that can be run directly using `bench/jmh:run`;
-however, they are normally run from a corresponding class of the latter type, which is run using `bench/jmh:runMain` (as described above).
-This …`Runner` class is useful for setting appropriate JMH command options, and for processing the JMH results into files that can be read by other tools, such as Gnuplot.

-The `benchmark.JmhRunner` trait should be woven into any runner class, for the standard behavior that it provides.
+If you want to make your own custom runner, extend the `benchmark.JmhRunner` trait, for the standard behavior that it provides.
 This includes creating output files in a subdirectory of `target/jmh-results` derived from the fully-qualified package name of the `Runner` class.

 ## Some useful HotSpot options

-Adding these to the `jmh:run` or `jmh:runMain` command line may help if you're using the HotSpot (Oracle, OpenJDK) compiler.
+Adding these to the `Jmh/run` or `Jmh/runMain` command line may help if you're using the HotSpot (Oracle, OpenJDK) compiler.
 They require prefixing with `-jvmArgs`.
 See [the Java documentation](https://docs.oracle.com/javase/8/docs/technotes/tools/unix/java.html) for more options.

 ### Viewing JIT compilation events

 Adding `-XX:+PrintCompilation` shows when Java methods are being compiled or deoptimized.
 At the most basic level,
 these messages will tell you whether the code that you're measuring is still being tuned,